Happy Sad (album): Inspirations and song analysis

+Chart performance

+The album debuted on Billboard magazine's Top LP's chart in the issue dated April 19, 1969, peaking at No. 81 during a twelve-week run on the chart.

 Reception

-Released at the height of his popularity, Happy Sad was his highest charting album, reaching No. 81 in the US Pop albums chart, but Buckley's experimentation on this album would alienate some of the fanbase and his mainstream appeal he gained with Goodbye and Hello.
+Released at the height of his popularity, Happy Sad was his highest charting album, but Buckley's experimentation on this album would alienate some of the fanbase and his mainstream appeal he gained with Goodbye and Hello.
 However, this was only the beginning of Buckley's experimentation with sound and genre, and subsequent releases would further reduce his mainstream popularity and see his sales take a downturn.

 In 2000 it was voted number 954 in Colin Larkin's All Time Top 1000 Albums.

 Track listing

 All tracks written by Tim Buckley.